Kieran McAnulty: Third term, 2023-present

 During the 2023 New Zealand general election, McAnulty was unseated in Wairarapa by the National Party's Mike Butterick.
 He returned to Parliament on the Labour Party list.
 After the election, he was promoted to seventh in the Shadow Cabinet of Chris Hipkins and became the party's spokesperson for housing, regional development and local government.

 On 5 December 2023, McAnulty was granted retention of the title The Honourable, in recognition of his term as a member of the Executive Council.

 In June 2024, The Post reported that McAnulty was claiming a NZ$36,400 annual housing allowance to rent a Lower Hutt flat from his wife.
 McAnulty resided at the flat while Parliament is in session.
 In addition, McAnulty owned a four-bedroom, NZ$655,000 home in Masterton, which is about one hour and 40 minute drive away from Wellington.

 During a cabinet reshuffle in early March 2025, McAnulty retained the Shadow Leader and housing portfolios, and gained the infrastructure and public investment portfolios.
 He also lost the local government and regional development portfolios.

+On 19 February 2026, McAnulty was ejected from a House debate after clashing with Speaker of the House Gerry Brownlee over remarks by New Zealand First leader Winston Peters criticising Green Party MP Teanau Tuiono for referring to New Zealand as Aotearoa.
+McAnulty had accused Brownlee of showing "double standards" towards government and opposition MPs.

+On 1 April 2026, McAnulty's private member's bill easing alcohol restrictions on Good Friday, Anzac Day and Christmas Day passed its third reading, becoming law.
+This bill allows premises open on those days to sell alcohol under normal licence conditions but excludes liquors stores and supermarkets.
+It passed by a margin of 66 to 55 votes, with Members of Parliament exercising a conscience vote.
+The bill received royal assent on 2 April.